 In LTE, the processing time requirement was given in number of subframes.
 This made sense as subframe duration was fixed to 1ms.
 NR will support different numerologies with different subframe durations.
 There is no apparent reason why RRC processing time would depend on the numerology used, and thus the definition should be changed and a new unit should be applied.
 Instead, processing time can be expressed in ms.

 Processing requirements for NR RRC processing time is expressed in ms.

 TP for 36.331

+11 Processing delay requirements for RRC procedures